Our Privacy Promise

 - Manage your contract of employment.
 As part of the recruitment process and to confirm your security vetting and references and to administer other pre-contractual requirements.
 To administer your working hours, holidays and absences, pay, pension and tax.
 To administer benefits under the St Dunstan’s Retirement Benefits Plan (1973).

 - Provide performance review, learning and development.
 To develop your skills and knowledge within your chosen profession and career path.
-To manage your performance and to promote and improve employee effectiveness.
+To manage your job performance and to promote and improve employee effectiveness.

 - Communicate with you.
 To communicate with you about employment and pension matters in an appropriate way and to provide you with specific services, updates, newsletters, feedback and information.
 To assist with technical problems related to our services.